lbragile/TabMerger/README.md

 👉 It would also mean a lot if you could 🌟 this repository on GitHub! 👈

+## Documentation 📄

+TabMerger has documentation for it's code base and additionally documents the general use cases and instructions.

+#### Code 💻

+TabMerger provides two scripts to generate documentation from the function signatures and associated comments:

+- `npm run jsdoc`
+- `npm run typedoc` (currently used)

+You can view the generated documentation [here](https://lbragile.github.io/TabMerger/) to become more familiar with the code base or simply cross-reference items that you find helpful/useful.

+#### General & Instructions 🕵️‍♂️

+Want extra use case details or just some more insight into all the features/functionality provided in TabMerger?
+These are avaialble on our [official homepage](https://lbragile.github.io/TabMerger-Extension/).

 ## Todo 📈

 The following lists the items which need to be crossed off of TabMerger's bucket list (and some that were recently completed/highlights) since the release of **v1.2.1**.
 See the full list in TabMerger's GitHub [Project Page](https://github.com/lbragile/TabMerger/projects/1).